ga-wdi-boston/js-array-iteration-methods/README.md

 ### Lab

-Write a function, `mutate`, that takes an array and a function as arguments and changes the array in place based on the return value of invoking `transform`.
+Write a function, `mutate`, that takes an array and a function as arguments and ***does** change the original array based on the return value of invoking `transform`.

 ```js
 const mutate = function(array, transform) {